Lexi-Zhou/stats201-project-zzz/README.md

   - Descriptive dataset analysis.
   - Develop baseline models to assess word frequency patterns and preliminary gender differences in student comments.
   - Designed text features and representations, and set up the controlled experimental structure for later model and lexical comparisons.
+  - Adapted the original LOR and RF+LR pipelines, added alternative text-processing configurations, and built the diagnostics used for error analysis and robustness checking.